Double Smoked Ham with Cherry Bourbon Glaze

 - ½ cup cherry jam

 - 2 tablespoon apple cider vinegar

 - 1 tablespoon Dijon Mustard

-Preheat smoker to 250 degrees Fahrenheit using fruit wood (we like cherry).
+- Preheat Smoker: Set smoker to 250 degrees Fahrenheit using fruit wood (we like cherry).

-Remove from smoker and glaze the ham with the remaining glaze.
+- Remove and Glaze Again: Remove from smoker and glaze the ham once more with the remaining glaze.
 Let sit for 20 minutes and serve.